pmean/build-website/text/07/NnhTalkUpdate.md

 ---
 Last year, I gave a talk for PharmaIQ about continuous monitoring of the number needed to harm.
 I want to update this talk for a second audience in December.
-Here\'s the London talk:
+Here's the London talk:

 -   [Stats \#71: Control charts for continuous monitoring of the number needed to harm](../12a/hand71.asp)